flutter/news_toolkit/README.md

     class YourCustomDataSource implements NewsDataSource

-Your data source should have as an attribute some means of interacting with your CMS such as a [HTTP](https://pub.dev/packages/http) or [Dio](https://pub.dev/packages/dio) client, and you may want to create separate data source constructors if you have different CMS URLs for different flavors such as development and production.
+Your data source should have a means of interacting with your CMS as an attribute such as a [HTTP](https://pub.dev/packages/http) or [Dio](https://pub.dev/packages/dio) client, and you may want to create separate data source constructors if you have different CMS URLs for different flavors such as development and production.

 ### Implementing Backend Adapters

 After creating your data source class, you should implement the methods defined in `NewsDataSource`:

 ```dart
 /// {@template news_data_source}
 /// An interface for a news content data source.